hojin-kr/hojin-kr.github.io/_posts/2022-03-05-kubernetes-in-aws_en.md

 ---
 layout: post
-title: About Kubernetes
+title: About Kubernetes & AWS Practice
 tags: [aws,container,kubernetes,eks]
 ---

 # About Kubernetes
 Containers have become indispensable when it comes to modernizing server architecture.
 Many developments and services are based on containers, and Kubernetes, a container orchestration system, has been developed to more efficiently utilize resources based on containers.